 Lindsay Palmer began serving as Director of Education for King County Sexual Assault Resource Center (KCSARC) in 1999.
-She is responsible for developing and, with KCSARC prevention education specialists, implementing a full range of education and prevention programs for the community.
-The scope of her department including professional training, community development programs aimed at preventing sexual assault, and system change work with the sex offender management system at the local, county and state level.
+She is responsible for developing and implementing a full range of community education and prevention programs with KCSARC prevention education specialists.
+The scope of Palmer's department including professional training, community development programs aimed at preventing sexual assault, and systems change work with the sex offender management system at the local, county, and state level.

 2011 Award Winner Alison Hall.
 Read press release.

 Alison Hall, Executive Director of Pittsburgh Action Against Rape (PAAR), has been with PAAR since 2004, where she continues to build effective partnerships.
 Hall's accomplishments include establishing the Allegheny County Sex Offender Management and Containment Program (SOMAC) and being the driving force behind Pennsylvania's first sex offender specialty court.

 2010 Award Winner Elizabeth Barnhill.
 Read press release.